GFQR/nnfit/README.md

 The Python orchestrator will:

-- Initialize run
+- Initialize the suite,
-- Configure experiments
+- configure multiple runs,
-- Run the C engine on each experiment
+- execute the C engine on each experiment,
-- Store results in SQLite db
+- store all results in the SQLite database,
-- Analyze and generate plots
+- Analyze outcomes and generate plots.

+Optimal weights and biases, along with full experiment metadata, are stored in `nnfit.db`.

 ## Notes

-Documentation specific to each module can be found inside the corresponding folder.
+- The C engine can be executed independently.
+Its output (loss trajectory and optimal parameters) is emitted as JSON at the end of execution.

+- Module-specific documentation is available within each subdirectory.